harelsegev/INDXRipper/README.md

 ### The --deleted-dirs switch

-A deleted directory may have some of its clusters overwritten, either by a file - or by another directory.
-This means the index records found in a deleted directory may actually belong to a different directory.
+A deleted directory may have some of its clusters overwritten - either by a file, or by another directory.
+This means the index records found in a deleted directory may be partially overwritten, or may actually belong to a different directory.

 In a deleted directory, INDXRipper resolves the full path for the files in each index record separately, based on the parent file reference field of the first entry in the record.
-This means files should always be placed in their correct path.
-If the same index record is found in different directories, the index entries in the record will be outputted multiple times.
+This means files should be placed in their correct path.

 #### Partial paths